All Episodes

 One of the things that I didn't get from your story, and you may have said this, I just missed it, was how this individual got into the home.

-So um my mom, the excellent cook that she is, she had actually burnt some potatoes that day.
+So my mom, the excellent cook that she is, she had actually burnt some potatoes that day.

-My grandfather had recently passed away and it was the end of the school year, so millions of assignments were due and my family was just sort of trying to regroup as we headed into the summer vacation and because of the many things on, my mom had a million things going at once and and the potatoes happened to burn.
+My grandfather had recently passed away, and it was the end of the school year, so millions of assignments were due, and my family was just sort of trying to regroup as we headed into the summer vacation.

 It was fairly high off the ground.

-I mean it wasn't just easy jump into the window.
+I mean, it wasn't just easy jump into the window.

-It was fairly high off the ground and it was narrow.
+It was fairly high off the ground, and it was narrow.

 It wasn't a big fat window.

-And that evening I remember going around the house with my dad locking the doors and closing the windows and I guess that window just was not closed 100%.
+And that evening, I remember going around the house with my dad, locking the doors and closing the windows.

 It just left a crack open just to try to continue to get rid of the burnt smell.